Ottawa Light Rail Transit (OLRT) Maintenance and Storage Facility

 Our Role

-Our role on site has been to detail, supply, and erect structural steel and steel deck for both the Maintenance and Storage Facilities (MSF), as well as the Shed for OLRT’s commuter trains.
+Our role was to detail, supply, and erect structural steel and steel decks for both the Maintenance and Storage Facilities (MSF), as well as the Shed for OLRT’s commuter trains.
 All buildings have been designed in such a way that their initial use will be for the assembly of the trains to be used on the light rail line.

 Overcoming Challenges